ku-plrg-classroom/docs/cose212/mini-python/README.md

 ## The `reduce` function

-The `reduce` function represents the reduction relation of the `MiniPython` language as a function that reduces a state `st` to another state:
+The `reduce` function represents the small-step relation of the `MiniPython` language as a function that reduces a state `st` to another state:
 ```scala
 def reduce(st: State): State =